Here are the biggest takeaways from the DOJ watchdog's highly anticipated report on the Russia probe's origins

 - The bureau's use of confidential informants complied with the rules.

-- There is no "documentary or testimonial evidence that political bias or improper motivation influenced the decisions to open the four individual investigations" into Trump campaign aides George Papadopoulos and Carter Page, former national security adviser Michael Flynn, and former Trump campaign chairman Paul Manafort.
+- There is no "documentary or testimonial evidence that political bias or improper motivation influenced the decisions to open the four individual investigations" into the Trump campaign aides George Papadopoulos and Carter Page, former national security adviser Michael Flynn, and former Trump campaign Chairman Paul Manafort.

+- Manafort was under investigation over allegations of money laundering before the FBI launched the Russia investigation.

-- There were "significant inaccuracies and omissions" in the Page FISA application, and FBI agents "failed to meet the basic obligation" to make sure the applications were "scrupulously accurate."
+- There were "significant inaccuracies and omissions" in the Page Foreign Intelligence Surveillance Act application, and FBI agents "failed to meet the basic obligation" to make sure the applications were "scrupulously accurate."

 - "We do not speculate whether the correction of any particular misstatement or omissions, or some combination thereof, would have resulted in a different outcome," the report said.
 "Nevertheless, the department's decision makers and the court should have been given complete and accurate information so that they could meaningfully evaluate probable cause before authorizing the surveillance of a US person associated with a presidential campaign."